wurstscript/WurstScript/manual.md

 In this example the class pair has two constructors - one taking 2 and the second one taking three parameters.
-Depending on parameter-type and -count Wurst automatically decides which contructor to take when using "new".
+Depending on parameter-type and -count Wurst automatically decides which constructor to take when using "new".

 ## This